 By whom are the Board of Directors elected in the Joint Stock Company?

-Answer: The Board of Directors in the Joint Stock Company are elected by the shareholders.
+Answer: The shareholders elect the Board of Directors in the Joint Stock Company.

 Mention 2 necessary conditions that form a Joint Hindu Family business.

 - At least 2 members in a family

 - Ancestral property to be inherited by him or her

 Which company has no restrictions on the transfer of shares?

 Answer: Public company has no restrictions on the transfer of shares.

 Who regulates a Joint Hindu Family business?

 Mention 2 types of trading concern in which sole proprietorship is feasible.